 Hotel Tamahuche in Vallehermoso for three nights.

-For the second, take a taxi (pay locally) to Igualero from where you embark upon a lovely varied walk starting above the deepest and most remote canyon on the island, Barranco de Erque.
-You pass through a number of hamlets each with its own watering hole to help you on your way, followed by shady forest and finally a cultivated, flowery valley, before dropping back down into Vallerhermoso.
-(19.5km, 7.5hrs) You can shorten the walk by starting at one of the intervening villages.
+This is a challenging yet hugely rewarding walk that begins after a taxi ride (pay locally) to Igualero.
+From here you embark upon a lovely, varied walk starting above the deepest and most remote canyon on the island, Barranco de Erque.
+You pass through a number of hamlets, each with its own watering hole to help you on your way, followed by ancient laurel forest, the laurisilva, and finally a cultivated, flowery valley, before dropping back down into Vallerhermoso.
+You can shorten the walk by starting at one of the intervening villages.

-After a taxi transfer (included), you set off along old cobbled paths, gradually descending down a broad ridge dotted with cacti towards the peak of Tagamiche, around which the path skirts.
-You enjoy constant views ahead towards majestic El Teide, crowning the distant island of Tenerife, as you continue down to the coast at San Sebastián.
+After a taxi transfer (included), you set off along well-waymarked paths, steadily climbing to reach the broad, undulating ridge of Lomo de las Nieves, dotted with cacti, which you follow towards the sea.
+You will be rewarded with fine views of the south-east of La Gomera, initially, and then across to majestic El Teide, crowning the distant island of Tenerife, as you continue down to the coast at San Sebastián.
 Your final two nights are spent at the Parador here.
-(14km, 5hrs)

 Since we recommend that you fly via Tenerife, why not enjoy a couple of incredible walks on this equally dramatic island, home to Spain's highest mountain, El Teide, by adding on three nights at the Parador in Tenerife's National Park?
 (See price panel for details.)

 Circular walk via Roques de García 7km, 2hrs